gamma-opt/pyDecisionProgramming/docs/introduction.rst

 and utility.

-Finding the Optimal Path
+Analyzing the Graph
 ........................

-Once the diagram is fully constructed, we can calculate the utility distribution on possible paths and find the optimal path.
+Once the diagram is fully constructed, we can find the optimal path and the utility distribution for that strategy.
 In the background we use the JuMP Julia package and the Gurobi optimizer.
 First, we must define a JuMP model.